-- Direct the Governor's Office of Land Use and Climate Innovation to create flexible frameworks for local and regional governments to adapt zoning for more flexible housing for farm operators and farmworkers. - 2.
-Decrease permitting costs and reduce barriers to housing construction for farm operators and farmworkers on agricultural land. - 3.
-Minimize regulations that limit or prohibit non-traditional forms of housing on agricultural land, including mobile homes, trailers, modular homes, double-wide homes, tiny homes, RVs, and campers - 4.
-Develop agriculture housing permission zoning policies that allow for housing construction for farmworkers and farm owners on the land they steward, including mobile and other alternative forms of housing. - 5.
-While increasing housing on and near agricultural land, maintain protections: - a.
-Establish a maximum ratio of housing-to-agriculture use to grant landowners flexibility without thwarting agricultural land conservation goals. - b.
-Ensure local governments maintain inspections and enforce fair leasing to protect tenants of employer-operated housing. - 6.
-Ensure streamlined permitting and housing development maintains proper inspections and incentivize fair leasing to protect tenants living in employer-operated housing. - 7.
-Amend local Williamson Act to ensure that housing, even temporary housing, is permitted on agricultural land.
+- 1) Direct the Governor's Office of Land Use and Climate Innovation to create flexible frameworks for local and regional governments to adapt zoning for more flexible housing for farm operators and farmworkers. - 2) Decrease permitting costs and reduce barriers to housing construction for farm operators and farmworkers on agricultural land.

+- 3) Minimize regulations that limit or prohibit non-traditional forms of housing on agricultural land, including mobile homes, trailers, modular homes, double-wide homes, tiny homes, RVs, and campers - 4) Develop agriculture housing permission zoning policies that allow for housing construction for farmworkers and farm owners on the land they steward, including mobile and other alternative forms of housing. - 5) While increasing housing on and near agricultural land, maintain protections: - a) Establish a maximum ratio of housing-to-agriculture use to grant landowners flexibility without thwarting agricultural land conservation goals. - b) Ensure local governments maintain inspections and enforce fair leasing to protect tenants of employer-operated housing. - 6) Ensure streamlined permitting and housing development maintains proper inspections and incentivize fair leasing to protect tenants living in employer-operated housing. - 7) Amend local Williamson Act to ensure that housing, even temporary housing, is permitted on agricultural land.

-Leverage public lands for agriculture
+9. Evaluate and leverage suitable public lands for agriculture

 Four percent of California's cropland is owned by local, state, federal or another form of non-Tribal government.
-Roughly 50% of these 300,000 acres is currently fallowed.34 While a relatively small area, these hundreds of thousands of acres present a significant opportunity for government agencies to leverage this land as a tool for advancing agricultural land access.
+Roughly 50% of these 300,000 acres is currently fallowed.34 Of these fallowed lands, those that are agriculturally viable, with stable water access, present a significant land access opportunity for priority producers and land stewards.